-Last week we gave you some last-minute ideas for costumes, so today we’ll give you a little assistance with the pumpkin carving.
-Below you’ll find some stencils for LSAT- and law-themed pumpkin carvings.
+Last week we gave you some last-minute ideas for costumes, so today we’ll give you a little assistance with pumpkin carving templates.
+Below you’ll find some free LSAT- and law-themed pumpkin carving stencils.
 Use one of these to carve a pumpkin tonight, snap a pic, win a gift card, and inspire a generation of trick-or-treaters to pursue a legal career in which they will tirelessly uphold the norms of justice and equality.
 Sounds like a productive evening.

 Just right click, save as, and then print the below images to use as your stencils.
 The black parts are for carving, and the gray parts are for scraping.

 For our 170+ carvers, here’s a free stencil of a dinosaur, a staple topic of the LSAT.
 Whether it’s a Logical Reasoning question that posits that “drug overdoses” caused the extinction of the dinosaurs, a dinosaur-themed Reading Comprehension passage about how a “diapir” eruption killed the the dinosaurs (gross), or the infamous mauve dinosaur Logic Game, these prehistoric creatures are all over this exam.
 So honor their omnipresence with this intricate stencil, which requires a lot of scraping.